Asymptotics of Learning with Deep Structured (Random) Features: Details on numerics

-\paragraph{Deep RFs -- } Recent work have addressed the problem of extending these results to deeper architectures.
+\paragraph{Random features} (Rfs) were introduced in \cite{Rahimi2007RandomFF} as a computationally efficient way of approximating large kernel matrices.
+In the shallow case, the asymptotic spectral density of the conjugate kernel was derived in \cite{Liao2018, Pennington2019NonlinearRM, Benigni2021}.
+The test error was on the other hand characterized in \cite{Mei2019TheGE, Mei2021GeneralizationEO} for ridge regression, and extended to generic convex losses by \cite{Gerace2020GeneralisationEI, Goldt2021TheGE, Dhifallah2020}, and in \cite{Sur2020, Loureiro2021CapturingTL, Bosch2022} for other penalties.
+RFs have been studied as a model for networks in the lazy regime, see e.g. \cite{Ghorbani2019, Ghorbani2020WhenDN, NEURIPS2019_5481b2f3, pmlr-v139-refinetti21b}.
+The role of structure in the RF weights was discussed in \cite{Gerace2022} for rotationally invariant weights and \cite{ mel2022anisotropic} for anisotropic Gaussian weights. \paragraph{Deep RFs -- } Recent work have addressed the problem of extending these results to deeper architectures.
 In the case of linear networks, a sharp characterization of the test error is provided in \cite{ZavatoneVeth2022ContrastingRA} for the case of unstructured weights and \cite{zavatone2023learning} in the case of structured weights.
 For non-linear RFs, \cite{schroder2023deterministic} provides deterministic equivalents for the sample covariance matrices, and \cite{schroder2023deterministic, bosch2023precise} provide a tight characterization of the test error.
-Deep random networks have been also studied in the context of Gaussian processes by \cite{Lee2018DeepNN, g.2018gaussian}, Bayesian neural networks in \cite{PhysRevResearch.3.023034, PhysRevE.104.064301, Li2021, Hanin2019FiniteDA, Ariosto2022, ZavatoneVeth2022ContrastingRA} and inference in \cite{8006899, NEURIPS2018_6d0f8463, NEURIPS2019_2f3c6a4c, NEURIPS2018_1bc2029a, pmlr-v107-aubin20a}.
 The recent work of \cite{guth2023rainbow} provides empirical evidence that for a given trained neural network, a resampled network from an ensemble with matching statistics (\emph{rainbow networks}) might achieve comparable generalization performance, thereby partly bridging the gap between random networks and trained networks.